zats/Voltron/README.md

 }
 ```

-The method is called only when a new view controller being created.
+*<small>The method is called only when a new view controller being created.</small>*

+### 3. Profit!

-You can use regular cells along side with view controller container cells.
+And yes, you can use regular cells along side with view controller container cells.

-## Requirements
+## With great power…

+You should keep in mind that

 ## Installation